 When the Council approved the budget for 2022/23 on 22 February 2022 (paragraph 3 of the Minute refers) it balanced only by using reserves and one-off financial flexibilities.
-The indicative 3 year budget showed a likely requirement to continue to make savings in the order of $\pounds 20$ million in the next two years.
+The indicative 3 year budget showed a likely requirement to continue to make savings in the order of £20 million in the next two years.
 All financial decisions must be made in this context and only essential additional expenditure should be agreed in the course of the year.
-In making this determination the Council should consider whether the financial risk to the Council of incurring additional expenditure, as set out in the risk section below and whether a decision on funding could reasonably be deferred until the budget for future years is approved.
+In making this determination the Council should consider whether the financial risk to the Council of incurring additional expenditure outweighs the risk to the Council of not incurring that expenditure, as set out in the risk section below and whether a decision on funding could reasonably be deferred until the budget for future years is approved.